secorolab/scenery_builder/docs/index.md

 #### Requirements

-> [!NOTE]
+{: .note }
-> Blender and bpy requires Python 3.11, to install this specific version:
+Blender and bpy requires Python 3.11, to install this specific version:
-> - On Ubuntu, you will probably need to add the [deadsnakes ppa](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) in order to be able to install Python 3.11.
+- On Ubuntu, you will probably need to add the [deadsnakes ppa](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) in order to be able to install Python 3.11.
-> - For MacOS, you can use [this brew formula](https://formulae.brew.sh/formula/python@3.11).
+- For MacOS, you can use [this brew formula](https://formulae.brew.sh/formula/python@3.11).

 Install all the requirements: